Skip Navigation

 Your future career

 Our English language degree teaches skills that are transferable across a diverse range of career paths.
-There is no typical set of roles graduates could apply for, instead this course offers a knowledge base that would be useful in:
+English Language graduates gain a knowledge base that would be useful for graduate roles in:

 • journalism